- LittleLaw

 reducing the total amount owed (sometimes with creditors getting extra security over the companyās assets in return)

 Because these changes directly affect what creditors are entitled to, they wonāt all agree.
 Some creditors may feel theyāre losing out compared to others.
-Thatās why the plan can end up needing approval of the court.
-The court steps in to make sure the deal is fair overall.
+Thatās why the plan will end up needing approval of the court ā the court makes sure the deal is fair.

 Why is River Island struggling?